 The ISFJ personality type is perhaps the most altruistic and supportive of all types.
-ISFJs rarely sit idle – there is always a worthy cause awaiting their attention.
+Forming around 12.5% of the population, ISFJs rarely sit idle—there is always a worthy cause awaiting their attention.
 Most personalities are quite willing to reciprocate when it comes to good deeds; however, ISFJs take that to a higher level, often going above and beyond what is actually expected of them.
-People belonging to this type thrive in areas that are both traditional (they are SJs, after all) and involve a lot of activities where their input could make a huge positive difference.
-Many ISFJs seek careers in the academic sector, medicine, social work or counselling; their personality traits also shine in administrative or clerical roles, or even in somewhat unexpected fields such as interior design.
+People belonging to this type thrive in areas that are both traditional [they are Sentinels (SJs), after all] and involve a lot of activities where their input could make a huge positive difference.
+Many ISFJs seek careers in the academic sector, medicine, social work, or counseling; their personality traits also shine in administrative or clerical roles, or even in somewhat unexpected fields such as interior design.

-People with the ISFJ personality type often have very good memory and exceptional imagination.
+People with the ISFJ personality type often have a very good memory and exceptional imagination.
 These traits can manifest themselves in a variety of ways.
-For instance, an ISFJ can easily notice discrepancies in someone’s story when the person repeats it again after a long period of time; ISFJs also find it very easy to choose the right gifts for persons they know well; finally, they may have no difficulties whatsoever making and maintaining personal and professional connections simply because they remember so many details about other people’s lives and habits – a very unusual trait for an introvert.
+For instance, an ISFJ can easily notice discrepancies in someone’s story when the person repeats it again after a long period of time; ISFJs also find it very easy to choose the right gifts for persons they know well; finally, they may have no difficulties whatsoever making and maintaining personal and professional connections simply because they remember so many details about other people’s lives and habits—a very unusual trait for someone who is Introverted (I).

-I would like to expand on the last point a bit – even though most ISFJ personalities rarely have any difficulties fitting in and making new friends in the professional environment, they are unlikely to use those connections to advance to managerial roles.
+We would like to expand on the last point a bit: even though most ISFJ personalities rarely have any difficulties fitting in and making new friends in the professional environment, they are unlikely to use those connections to advance to managerial roles.
 ISFJs function best when they work in a close-knit team, when there is no tension between the management and the employees.
-Some ISFJs even go as far as seeing all their colleagues as semi-personal friends and behaving accordingly.
+Some ISFJs even go so far as to see all their colleagues as semi-personal friends and behave accordingly.
 For instance, if an old colleague moves to another department, the ISFJ will definitely consider following their example.

-People with this type are known for their meticulousness, patience, reliability and analytical skills.
+People with this type are known for their meticulousness, patience, reliability, and analytical skills.
 This is quite an unusual combination given that this is a Feeling (F) type, but this is exactly what makes ISFJs so effective.
-They are unlikely to offer or embrace completely new and radical ideas, or lead a team towards some big goal, but their determination and passion more than make up for it.
-ISFJs tend to be very traditional and can be expected to defend existing norms and procedures – however, they are not blinded by this and are generally open to change, provided that the new approach does not contradict their inner values and principles.
+They are unlikely to offer or embrace completely new and radical ideas or lead a team toward some big goal, but their determination and passion more than make up for it.
+ISFJs tend to be very traditional and can be expected to defend existing norms and procedures.
+However, they are not blinded by this and are generally open to change, provided that the new approach does not contradict their inner values and principles.

 Never worry about numbers.
 Help one person at a time and always start with the person nearest you.

 That being said, ISFJ personalities should be aware of their tendency to overdo things, especially in the family environment.
 As ISFJs always try hard to exceed others’ expectations (especially when they are not sure what those expectations might be), their attention can be somewhat overbearing.
 Many personality types, especially more independent ones, are likely to get annoyed by this after a while.
-Furthermore, some personalities are naturally less sensitive compared to ISFJs – their reaction to that care and attention may differ from what the ISFJ would expect.
-This should not be taken personally – every type is unique and what is pleasant for an ISFJ may not feel natural for someone else.
+Furthermore, some personalities are naturally less sensitive compared with ISFJs, and their reaction to that care and attention may differ from what the ISFJ would expect.
+This should not be taken personally—every type is unique and what is pleasant for an ISFJ may not feel natural for someone else.